Anti-Trump demonstrators crowd streets, parks and plazas across the US. Organizers say millions came

 Amid signs reading “They fear us don’t back down California” and “We carry dreams not danger, ” one demonstrator carried a 2-foot-tall (60-centimeter) Trump pinata on a stick, with a crown on his head and sombrero hanging off his back.
 Another hoisted a huge helium-filled orange baby balloon with blond hair styled like Trump's.

-A few blocks from City Hall, protesters gathered in front of the downtown federal detention center being guarded by a line of Marines.
+A few blocks from City Hall, protesters gathered in front of the downtown federal detention center being guarded by a line of Marines and other law enforcement.
+It was the first time that the Marines, in combat gear and holding rifles, have appeared at a demonstration since they were deployed to city on Friday with the stated mission of defending federal property.

 Peter Varadi, 54, said he voted for Trump last November for “economic reasons.”
 Now, for the first time in his life, he is protesting, waving a Mexican and U.S. combined flag.